thanwinnikki/tp/docs/UserGuide.md

 ### Listing all group mates and tasks in a group: `group`

-Lists out all the group mates and tasks in a group.
+Lists out all the group mates and tasks in the specified group.

 :bulb: Panel where this can be called :
 * Home Panel